nodejs/node/deps/npm/doc/files/package.json.md

 ## engineStrict

+**NOTE: This feature is deprecated and will be removed in npm 3.0.0.**

 If you are sure that your module will *definitely not* run properly on versions of Node/npm other than those specified in the `engines` object, then you can set `"engineStrict": true` in your package.json file.